 Astronomy has fascinated man for centuries.
 Many ruins contain the remnants of ancient astronomy methods.
 Image technology has come a long way, and the blending of photography with telescopic stargazing produced the fascinating pursuit of astrophotography.
-Many photographers, viewing beautiful images of the Aurora Borealis, the Milky Way, star clusters, moon, constellations, and other celestial bodies, feel the urge to learn the specifics of astrophotography and join others who have learned to love this challenging photography category.
+This has lead to stunning photographs and has led many photographers into creating Personalised Star Maps which blend art and astrophotography.
+Many photographers, viewing these beautiful images of the Aurora Borealis, the Milky Way, star clusters, moon, constellations, and other celestial bodies, feel the urge to learn the specifics of astrophotography and join others who have learned to love this challenging photography category.

 What You Need

-- A DSLR (digital single-lens reflex) camera or a high end point and shoot camera that offers manual settings are good cameras to use when learning astrophotography.
-(Henry’s Rentals offers an excellent selection of quality DSLR cameras.)
+- A DSLR, Mirrorless, or high-end point and shoot camera that offers manual settings are good cameras to use when learning astrophotography.

 - Camera Mount – A steady camera is critical to success.
 A camera mount is your assurance the camera will not move during the photography process.